Hamilton Fish: Death, funeral, and burial

 On September 6, 1893, Fish had retired from the evening having played cards with his daughter.
 The following morning on September 7, Fish, at the age of 85, suddenly died.
 His death was attributed to advanced age.

-On September 11, 1893, Fish was buried in Garrison at St. Philip's Church-in-the-Highlands Cemetery under waving trees on the hills along the Hudson River shoreline.
-He was buried next to his wife and oldest daughter.
-Fish was buried near the grave of Edwards Pierrepont, President Grant's U.S. Attorney General.
-Many notable persons attended Fish's funeral, while Bishop Potter conducted services.
-Julia Grant, widowed wife of Ulysses S. Grant, attended Fish's funeral.
+On September 11, 1893, Fish was buried in Garrison at St. Philip's Church in the Highlands Cemetery under waving trees on the hills along the Hudson River shoreline.
+He was buried next to his wife and oldest daughter near the grave of Edwards Pierrepont, President Grant's U.S. Attorney General.
+Many notable persons attended Fish's funeral, and Bishop Potter conducted services.
+Julia Grant, widowed wife of Grant, attended Fish's funeral.

 Historical reputation

 Charles Francis Adams described Fish as "a quiet and easy-going man; but, when aroused, by being, as he thought, 'put upon', he became very formidable.
 Neither was it possible to placate him."
 Fish's 20th Century biographer, A. Elwood Corning, stated that Fish was free from "petty jealousies and prejudices which so often drag the reputation of statesmen down to the level of politicians" and that Fish "used the language and practiced the manners of a gentleman."
 As an invaluable member of the Grant Administration, Fish commanded "men's confidence, and respect by his firmness, candor, and justice."

-A survey of scholars in the December 1981 American Heritage Magazine ranked Fish number 3 on a list of top ten Secretary of States noting his settling of the Alabama Claims in 1871, for his peaceful settlement of the Virginius Incident obtaining Spanish reparations, and for his Hawaiian treaty, ratified by the U.S. Senate in 1875, starting the annexation process leading to the eventual statehood of Hawaii.
+A survey of scholars in the December 1981 American Heritage magazine ranked Fish third on a list of top ten Secretaries of State, noting his settlement of the Alabama Claims in 1871, his settlement of the Virginius Incident, and his role in the Hawaiian treaty ratified by the Senate in 1875.

-There is a memorial to Fish at the Cathedral of All Saints (Albany, New York).
-The Hamilton Fish Newburgh-Beacon Bridge, which spans the Hudson River 50 miles north of New York City between Dutchess and Orange Counties, is named after Fish.
+There is a memorial to Fish at the Cathedral of All Saints in Albany, New York.
+The Hamilton Fish Newburgh-Beacon Bridge, which spans the Hudson River 50 miles north of New York City between Dutchess and Orange counties, is named after Fish.
+A street in the Bronx, New York, is named after Fish, as is Hamilton Fish Park in Manhattan.

-Society of Cincinnati

 Fish was a long time member of the New York Society of the Cincinnati by right of his father's service as an officer in the Continental Army.
-Fish succeeded to his father's "seat" in the Society upon his father's death in 1833.
-In 1848, Fish became the Vice President General of the national Society and, in 1854, he became its President General.
-In 1855 Fish was elected President of the New York Society.
-Fish served as both President General of the national Society and President of the New York Society until his death in 1893.
-His 39-year tenure in office as President General is by far the longest in the Society's history.
+Fish succeeded to his father's seat in the Society in 1834, following his father's death the previous year.
+In 1848, Fish became the Vice President General of the national society and, in 1854, he became its president general.
+In 1855, Fish was elected president of the New York Society.
+Fish served as both president general of the national society and president of the New York Society until his death in 1893.